The date on which the Plastic Packaging Tax (PPT) was introduced

 Polybags is your number one packaging retailer for recycled packaging, with a marketing leading range of bags made entirely from recycled content.

-As shop online at Polybags, keep an eye out for the circular recycled-content logo (above), which specifies the amount of recycled content the product in question contains.
+As you shop online at Polybags, keep an eye out for the circular recycled-content logo (above), which specifies the amount of recycled content the product in question contains.

 The Polybags sales team can help you find the product(s) that best meet your individual requirements, send out samples of recycled-content products and answer any of your queries on the Plastic Packaging Tax.